Audio can be a part of any personal video. It is usually dealt with in the StoryBuilding Suite, while preparing the Storyboard.

 - For alternate sound file, like a list of names, keep all the sound files the same length.
 Choose the length by the longest sound you have, and then apply the same length to all the other sounds by adding silence where appropriate: before the sound, after the sound, or a combination of both.
 This way you have absolute control over how your sound cuts together.

-- Work on each scene separately, and make sure that when connecting all the sound files together for a specific scene, they end up to the length of the scene.
-Do that by adding silence again, where appropriate.
+- Work on each scene separately, and make sure that when connecting all the sound files together for a specific scene, they end up to no more than the length of the scene.

 - Recording precise numbers is a very long process, which in the end creates a very minor return on investment.
 We recommend generalizing this narration.
 Here are two examples: